Obi-Wan Kenobi Street

 Obi-Wan Kenobi Street (Polish: ulica Obi-Wana Kenobiego) is a street in the village of Grabowiec in Toruń County, Kuyavian-Pomeranian Voivodeship, Poland.
 The street is named after Obi-Wan Kenobi, a fictional character in the Star Wars franchise.

 History

-Street sign with name of the street in 2021.

-The street name was proposed by Leszek Budkiewicz, a member of the community council of Gmina Lubicz within which is located in Grabowiec.
-The proposition was accepted in resolution XXVIII/373/04 of 30 December 2004, and came into force 14 days later.
+The street name was proposed by Leszek Budkiewicz, a member of the community council of Gmina Lubicz, which contains Grabowiec.
+The proposition was accepted on 30 December 2004, and came into force fourteen days later.

-Since then, the street name had attracted numerous Star Wars fans.
-In 2009, during Star Force, a Star Wars fans convention, many participants visited the street while wearing various Star Wars-themed cosplays.
+The street has attracted numerous visitors, including the Star Wars actors Gerald Home and Paul Blake in 2008.
+In 2009, during a Star Force convention, Star Wars fans visited the street while wearing various Star Wars-themed costumes.

-The street was visited by the Star Wars actors Gerald Home and Paul Blake in 2008.

-The street inspired propositions of naming streets in other cities of Poland after Obi-Wan Kenobi, including in: Bielsko-Biała and Kraków.
+The street inspired propositions to name streets in other Polish cities after Obi-Wan Kenobi, including in Bielsko-Biała and Kraków.

-In 2021, the street was rebuilt, with its surface being updated from dirt to concrete cube.
-The investment cost 580 thousand Polish złoty, of which 290 thousand was covered by the Local Government Roads Fund.
+In 2021, the street was rebuilt, with its surface being updated from dirt to concrete.
+The investment cost 580,000 Polish złoty, of which 290,000 was covered by the Local Government Roads Fund.